 Set the private SSH key in the app environment

-The script expect a private key stored in an environment variable named
+The buildpack expects a private key stored in an environment variable named

 Obviously, this key should have the permission to clone your private gem repository.